Permanganate: Production

 They are produced commercially by electrolysis or air oxidation of alkaline solutions of manganate salts (MnO_{4}^{2−}).

+Uses

+Permanganate compounds are common and strong disinfectants, used regularly to sanitize baths, toilets, and wash basins.
+It is a cheap and extremely effective compound for the task.

+Potassium permanganate is used as a disinfectant and water treatment additive in aquaculture.

+Permanganate compounds are useful reagents, but not very selective with organic compounds when used in organic synthesis.

 Properties

-Permanganates(VII) are salts of permanganic acid.
+Permanganates are salts of permanganic acid.
 They have a deep purple colour, due to a charge transfer transition from oxo ligand p orbitals to empty orbitals derived from manganese(VII) d orbitals.
 Permanganate(VII) is a strong oxidizer, and similar to perchlorate.
 It is therefore in common use in qualitative analysis that involves redox reactions (permanganometry).
 According to theory, permanganate is strong enough to oxidize water, but this does not actually happen to any extent.
 Besides this, it is stable.

-It is a useful reagent, but it is not very selective with organic compounds.
-Potassium permanganate is used as a disinfectant and water treatment additive in aquaculture.
+Reactions

+Thermal decomposition

-Manganates(VII) are not very stable thermally.
+Permanganates are not very stable thermally.
 For instance, potassium permanganate decomposes at 230 °C to potassium manganate and manganese dioxide, releasing oxygen gas: